fsharp/fsharp/README.md

 ## The F# repository has moved

-Please go to https://github.com/dotnet/fsharp/.
-All contributions to the F# compiler/library/tools now go there.
+**Please go to https://github.com/dotnet/fsharp/.
+All contributions to the F# compiler/library/tools now go there.**

-This repository is the old [F# Software Foundation](http://fsharp.org) repository for alternative packagings of F#.
+This repository is the old repository for alternative packagings of F#.
 See notes below for historical notes on these.
-Because the core logic of F# is made available as [a library component](https://github.com/fsharp/FSharp.Compiler.Service), an unlimited number of other packagings of F# are possible.
+The core logic of F# is made available as a library component called FSharp.Compiler.Service, and F# is open soruce, so an unlimited number of other packagings of F# are possible.

-## Details on the various Alternative Packagings
+## Archival: Details on the various Alternative Packagings

-### The ``FSharp.Compiler.Tools`` NuGet package
+### Archival: The ``FSharp.Compiler.Tools`` NuGet package

 This repo is currently used to make [the FSharp.Compiler.Tools NuGet package](https://www.nuget.org/packages/FSharp.Compiler.Tools).
 This package includes the following for both .NET Core and .NET Framework/Mono:
 * the F# compiler `fsc.exe`